kamyashethia/ScalaForThePotterhead/Options.md

 spell: Spell = null
  ```

- But now, we have to remember the `val spell` could potentially be null.
+ But now, we have to remember that the `val spell` could potentially be null.
 If we tried to use it, we might encounter a frustrating `NullPointerException`.

  ```sh
  scala> spell.getClass